Secure your website with the most comprehensive WordPress security plugin. Firewall, malware scan, blocking, live traffic, login security & more.

 The WordPress security plugin provides the best protection available for your website.
 Powered by the constantly updated Threat Defense Feed, WordFence Firewall stops you from getting hacked.
 Wordfence Scan leverages the same proprietary feed, alerting you quickly in the event your site is compromised.
 The Live Traffic view gives you real-time visibility into traffic and hack attempts on your website.
 A deep set of additional tools round out the most comprehensive WordPress security solution available.

-Wordfence sends security alerts via email.
-Once you install Wordfence, you will configure a list of email addresses where security alerts will be sent.
+Wordfence Security sends security alerts via email.
+Once you install Wordfence Security, you will configure a list of email addresses where security alerts will be sent.
 When you receive a security alert, make sure you deal with it promptly to ensure your site stays secure.

-82 of 431 support threads in the last two months have been resolved.
+82 of 431 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?